 - Scientific and technological research

 Now, this doesn’t mean your business has to be a nonprofit to be eligible.
-However, organizations whose efforts aren’t directly focused on improving their community likely won’t be eligible for such grants based on further qualifying factors.
+However, if your organization’s efforts aren’t directly focused on improving your community, you likely won’t be eligible for such grants based on further qualifying factors.

-Federal government grants for small business are also more tailored to organizations that have been operating successfully for a sustained period.
-Again, this isn’t to say that brand new startups are excluded based on the age of their organization.
-It’s that companies just getting off the ground probably won’t be able to meet the criteria for the grant.
+Federal government grants for small businesses are also more tailored to organizations that have been operating successfully for a sustained period.
+While startups aren’t excluded based on the age of their organization, companies just getting off the ground probably won’t be able to meet the criteria for the grant.

-The organizations that are chosen for federal grant funding are those who have clear and specific goals for their business, as well as for their overall mission.
-Furthermore, these organizations also have a clear plan regarding how to reach these goals—and a solid blueprint for how they’ll use the grant money in question to do so.
+The organizations that are chosen for federal grant funding have clear and specific goals for their business, as well as for their overall mission.
+Furthermore, these organizations also have a clear plan regarding how to reach these goals — and a solid blueprint for how they’ll use the grant money to do so.

-Speaking of how the money is used, it all goes into research and development.
-In other words, organizations can’t use federal cash to fund their operational expenses—and they must be able to cover these costs as they increase their R&D initiatives moving forward.
+As for how the money is used — it all goes into research and development.
+In other words, organizations can’t use federal cash to fund their operational expenses — and they must be able to cover these costs as they increase their R&D initiatives moving forward.

-It’s worth mentioning that specific federal grants are typically offered in-line with governmental initiatives.
-The grants are provided to organizations who the government believes will help them (the government) fulfill their own goals.
+Specific federal government grants are typically offered in-line with governmental initiatives.
+The grants are provided to organizations that could help the government fulfill its own goals.
 Again, this is why many federal grants target welfare-focused institutions.

-One final thing to note about federal grants is, while the competition and criteria may be fierce, the reward for being chosen will almost certainly be worth the effort.
-Many federal grants provide a minimum of a few hundred thousand dollars—and can sometimes reach into the tens of millions.
+While there are fierce competition and criteria to earn a federal government grant for your small business, the reward for being chosen will almost certainly be worth the effort.
+Many federal government grants provide a minimum of a few hundred thousand dollars — and can sometimes reach into the tens of millions.

 How to Discover Active Federal Grant Opportunities

-There are several sites you can check out that can connect you with federal grants you may be eligible for, including:
+There are several sites that can help connect you with federal grants you might be eligible for, including: